ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 - Focus on key outcomes
 - Industry is always changing.
 What is good now, is no longer good enough in a year
 - Focus on the right capabilities
-- Neve settle for yesterday’s accomplishments
+- Never settle for yesterday’s accomplishments
 - Research showed that none of the following predicted performance: age and technology used for the application, whether operations or development team performed deployments, whether a change approval board is implemented
 - Do not trade speed for stability or vice versa

 ## Chapter 2: Measuring Performance
-- Lines of code, velocity, and utilization are not good measures of productivity and high performance
+- Lines of code (LOC), velocity, and utilization are not good measures of productivity and high performance
-- Loc: more lines doesn’t equate to better software, it can lead to bloated code bases, too little means you might create code that’s unreadable (e.g. one liners)
+  - LOC: more lines doesn’t equate to better software, it can lead to bloated code bases, too little means you might create code that’s unreadable (e.g. one liners)
   - Velocity: teams can game the system with story points.
 Say something is harder than truly is
   - Utilization: if everyone is at 100% no bandwidth to fix bugs, or switch to other tasks that might crop up.
 Once utilization gets too high there is no bandwidth for changes, unplanned work, improvement work.
 - Focus on outcomes not output, focus on a global outcome
 - Optimize for: deployment frequency, lead time for changes, Mean Time To Restore (MTTR), change failure rate
 - High performing teams continue to get better each year